AtlasOfLivingAustralia/atlas-index/search-service/README.md

     ```
 5. Re-run for incremental updates to non-DwCA sources.
 Can be configured as a scheduled task:
     ```properties
-    task.all.cron=0 1 * * *
+    task.all.cron=0 0 9 * * *
     ```

-## Unresolved Questions
+## Other changes

-Some questions were identified during the migration process.
-These are not blockers but may require further
-investigation.

-1. There are different filters applied for "taxonomicStatus" and I wonder if they should be consistent.
+1. There are different filters applied for "taxonomicStatus" in the current BIE.
     - taxonomicStatus == "accepted"
     - taxonomicStatus is one of "accepted", "inferredAccepted", "incertaeSedis", "speciesInquirenda"
-    - acceptedConceptID is not defined
+    - acceptedConceptID is not defined.
+Now using only this definition for consistency.
-2. TODO: search through the code, I think they all have a comment labeled `TODO`.
+2. TODO: a link to the spreadsheet with the API V1 comparison with bie-index.

-## API comparison with bie-index
+## API comparison with bie-index (TODO: move this into the linked spreadsheet)

 All services in use were tested using a subset of GET requests extracted from nginx logs.